 Approximately 100-200 pets are adopted out of our shelter per month.

-- We take cash, checks, and major credit cards as form of payment.
+- Cash, checks, and major credit cards are accepted forms of payment.

 You can download this form, fill it out and bring it with you, or fill it out at the shelter when you are considering adopting a pet.